napari/napari/docs/naps/2-conda-based-packaging.md

 The installers produced by `constructor` are designed to avoid existing installations.
 Updating a `conda` environment involves more actions than just overwriting some files.
 For example, some packages might feature uninstallation scripts that wouldn't be executed or cleaned up.
-For this reason, Anaconda users are commended to run `conda` itself to handle the update.
+For this reason, Anaconda users are recommended to run `conda` itself to handle the update.

 Our preferred approach is to create a fresh environment for the new version of napari.
 This ensures that the previous actions in the environment (recorded in the history file, which has an